top of page

 An early X-ray machine.

-Unfortunately, X-ray and computer imaging share a common flaw: both involve radiation exposure.
-However insignificant, this exposure is still a potential hazard for the doctor and the patient, especially if the procedure needs to be repeated.
+Unfortunately, both X-ray and computer imaging share a common flaw: they involve radiation exposure.
+Although the exposure is minimal, it still poses a potential hazard for both the doctor and the patient, especially if the procedure needs to be repeated.

-Recent research has led to a fundamentally new, safe, and precise “peeking” technique, known as MRI (magnetic resonance imaging), which measures responses from hydrogen atoms stimulated by a beam of electromagnetic waves.
+Recent research has led to a fundamentally new, safe, and precise technique known as MRI (magnetic resonance imaging).
+MRI measures responses from hydrogen atoms stimulated by a beam of electromagnetic waves.

 No radiation whatsoever is involved in MRI tests.
 They are based on a harmless magnetic field.

-MRI can easily reveal minor inflammations, as well as swelling or tearing of tissue, because the injured spots contain an abnormal proportion of hydrogen (essentially, water).
-Other problems detected by MRI include intervertebral disk damage, tumors or sclerotic changes in the brain or the spinal cord, and traumatic damage to ligaments, tendons, and menisci.
-In addition, MRI is so sensitive that it can detect tumors in many organs at a very early stage, when the tumor is still tiny and hardly differs from the adjacent tissue.
+MRI can easily reveal minor inflammations, as well as swelling or tearing of tissue.
+The injured spots contain an abnormal proportion of hydrogen (essentially, water).
+Other issues detected by MRI include intervertebral disk damage, tumors, or sclerotic changes in the brain or spinal cord, and traumatic damage to ligaments, tendons, and menisci.
+MRI is so sensitive that it can detect tumors in many organs at a very early stage when the tumor is still tiny and hardly differs from the adjacent tissue.

 MRI image of a human head